PorametPat/phd-thesis/chapters/chapter_4.typ

 === Operator, State, and Expectation Value
 Throughout the characterization and calibration process, the user will often has to repeatedly access to observable $hat(O)$ and initial state $rho_0$ both in terms of its string and matrix representation. `ExpectationValue` is an object that standardize way to interact with the mathematical definition of expectation value of quantum observable $expval(hat(O))_rho_0$ in `inspeqtor`.
 User can access string representation via `initial_state` and `observable`, and matrix representation via `initial_statevector`, `initial_density_matrix`, and `observable_matrix`.
 However, user will rarely has to directly instantiate the `ExpectationValue` object.
 We expect the user to interact with them via a predefined list of `ExpectationValue`, defined in `constant.default_expectation_values_order`.
 The list is a default order of the expectation values that used throughout `inspeqtor`, since we always have to loop over the combinations of the expectation values.

+=== `v2` Implementation

+To accompy the propose `v2` implementation of #modu[`control`], we also redesign the #class[`ExperimentData`] and #class[`ExperimentConfig`] as well.
+While #class[`ExperimentConfig`] remain relatively the same, the major change of #class[`ExperimentData`] is that we now keep the dataframe of the control parameter and the observed data separately.
+Furthermore, we also use `polars` instead of `pandas` for dataframe manipulation, since it is faster and easier to use.
+The data conversion can be done efficiently using `jax.vmap` of `ravel_fn` and `unravel_fn`.
+We also design the #class[`v2.data.ExperimentData`] while keeping scaling to more than one qubit system data handling in mind.
+The assumption of storing expectation value data is removed, allows user to defined their own experimental observation.
+The #modu[`data`] becomes an interface between the experiment on real device and the local characterization process.

 === Data flow